japila-books/spark-sql-internals/docs/spark-sql-SparkStrategy-BasicOperators.md

 # BasicOperators Execution Planning Strategy

-`BasicOperators` is an link:spark-sql-SparkStrategy.adoc[execution planning strategy] (of link:spark-sql-SparkPlanner.adoc[SparkPlanner]) that in general does simple <<conversions, conversions>> from link:spark-sql-LogicalPlan.adoc[logical operators] to their link:spark-sql-SparkPlan.adoc[physical counterparts].
+`BasicOperators` is an link:spark-sql-SparkStrategy.adoc[execution planning strategy] (of link:spark-sql-SparkPlanner.adoc[SparkPlanner]) that in general does simple <<conversions, conversions>> from link:spark-sql-LogicalPlan.adoc[logical operators] to their link:SparkPlan.md[physical counterparts].

 [[apply]]
 [[conversions]]